Growth of hexagonal BN crystals by traveling-solvent floating zone: Introduction

 From a practical perspective, these transition metal fluxes represent a substantive synthetic advance due to their ability to dissolve and recrystallize high-quality h-BN at atmospheric pressure.
 This greatly reduces the technical difficulty of producing single crystals via the CBF technique, enabling production without the highly specialized equipment needed for the Ba$_{3}$BN$_{2}$ flux \cite{taniguchi2007}.
 An as yet unrealized benefit of these fluxes is the possibility of applying the traveling-solvent floating-zone (TSFZ) method to growth of h-BN crystals.
 This is particularly exciting because the nature of the TSFZ method makes it well-suited to overcoming the main synthetic challenge associated with fully realizing the technological possibilities of h-BN: producing high-volume crystals with a low defect density.
 As a form of continuous, directional crystallization, the TSFZ method is a route towards larger, bulk, single-crystals than what is typically produced by the CBF method – which are generally on the order of 1 mm in lateral dimensions and up to 100 $\mu$m thick – while retaining the high quality.
 For one, TSFZ functions intrinsically with very high temperature gradients and experiments with CBF-growth under a temperature gradient have demonstrated improved structural quality as compared to slow cooling alone \cite{li2020b}.

-Additionally, the TSFZ method has a number of benefits with respect to sample purity which can help to reduce the extrinsic contamination seen in CBF-grown crystals via e.g. cathodoluminescence and secondary ion mass spectrometry \cite{onodera2019}.
-First, TSFZ is a “crucible-free” growth technique wherein the liquid flux does not come into contact with any additional material besides the one being grown.
-Second, TSFZ benefits from the zone-refining phenomenon, wherein impurities are retained in the molten zone due to a higher liquid solubility than in the crystallized solid \cite{pfann1957}.
+The TSFZ method also has a number of benefits with respect to sample purity which can help to reduce the extrinsic contamination seen in CBF-grown crystals via e.g. cathodoluminescence and secondary ion mass spectrometry \cite{onodera2019}.
+First, TSFZ is a "crucible-free" growth technique in the sense that the liquid flux does not come into contact with any additional material besides the one being grown.
+Second, TSFZ benefits from the zone-refining phenomenon, wherein impurities are retained in the molten zone due to a higher liquid solubility than in the rcrystallized solid \cite{pfann1957}.